jdnmiguel/jdnmiguel.github.io/content/jmp/jmp.md

 ---
 title: "General equilibrium effects of social policy: evidence from the Ethiopian Productive Safety Net Program"
-date: 2024-09-01
+date: 2024-08-01
-lastmod: 2024-09-01
+lastmod: 2024-08-01

-description: "This paper uses theory and lab-in-the-field experiment to study conditions under which third party certification can be implemented."
 summary: "This article investigates the dynamic  effects of cash and food transfers on local prices.
-I find that cash transfers lead to a 5\% price increase, price responses are negative and imprecisely estimated for food transfers
+I find that cash transfers lead to a 5% price increase, price responses are negative and imprecisely estimated for food transfers"
 ---
+<div class="thinline"></div>

 ##### Abstract